MetadataDeluxe/metadatadeluxe.github.io/adobe_bridge_custom_export-import.md

 ## Before you begin
 Backup your files first

-IT IS HIGHLY RECOMMENDED THAT YOU BACKUP YOUR IMAGE FILES BEFORE USING THIS OR ANY BRIDGE PLUGIN.
+IT IS HIGHLY RECOMMENDED THAT YOU BACKUP YOUR IMAGE FILES BEFORE USING THIS OR ANY BRIDGE EXTENSION.
 THERE ARE NO WARRANTIES FOR LOSS OR UNINTENDED MODIFICATION OF DATA.*

 <a href="https://github.com/MetadataDeluxe/adobe_bridge_custom_export-import/archive/release/custom_export_import.zip">![Download button](/images/download_button_003.png)</a>